 What happens after the sale is just as important (perhaps even more important!) than the steps taken before the sale.
 Why?
 Because business growth comes from those customers who are your raving fans.

 Aha!
 Note: What’s your company’s renewal rate?
 Strive for 90% (of your customers) or more.
 It’s harder to get a new customer to buy (see HBR, 5X-25X harder) than it is to get repeat business.

 If you want customers to buy from you regularly:

 - Find out what your customers want.
 Deliver that and also what they need.
 Instead of focusing on the transaction, focus on helping customers achieve their desired result.
 For example, if you’re selling a workplace perk for employees (B2B), routinely check in and make sure employees value that perk.
 Distribute surveys.
 See if/how you can make that perk even better.
 That’s how you create a tribe of raving fans.

 - Be innovative.
-You can do this with pricing, packaging, customer support, delivery, marketing, etc., as it relates to the customer experience.
+You can do this with pricing, high-quality custom printed packaging, customer support, delivery, marketing, etc., as it relates to the customer experience.

 - Become a voice of value to your tribe.
 Here’s some great reading on how to be a thought leader.
 (BONUS!
 This also helps strangers become aware of who you are and what you believe, driving top of the funnel.)

 - Create scalable and repeatable systems that will allow you to run an extraordinary company.
 Customers will love you for your consistency, while investors and competitors will want to buy you because you have proprietary systems in place.